What is a 21 Degree Hybrid?

 Unlike traditional wood and iron golf clubs, hybrids are not referred to by their numbers.
 Instead, they are represented by their lofts.
 Therefore, a 21° hybrid indicates that your hybrid golf club has a loft angle of 21 degrees.

 A hybrid loft in the range of 19° to 21° corresponds to that of a 3-iron golf club.
-Thus, a 21-degree hybrid golf club can be considered equivalent to the long iron 3-iron golf club in your golf bag.

 While it’s normal for hybrids to replace long irons, they can also replace your woods.